kubevirt/monitoring/docs/runbooks/CDIDataImportCronOutdated.md

 ## Mitigation

+### No storage class defined (default, or per DataImportCron)

-A common issue when opting in to golden images auto-polling is not having a default storage class set.
+A common issue when opting in to golden images auto-polling is not having a _default storage class_ set.

 Ensure you have a default storage class set in the cluster *or*
-if you're using a custom DataImportCron, verify there is an explicit storage class set in the DataImportCron definition:
+If you're using a custom DataImportCron and no default storage class is set, verify that there is an explicit storage class set in the DataImportCron definition:

 ```bash
 $ kubectl get dataimportcron cron-test -o yaml | grep -B 5 storageClassName
           url: docker://.../cdi-func-test-tinycore